Sachif13/Bamberg-Halle-Jena-Leipzig-Empirical-Micro-Workshop/README.md

+## 12th Bamberg-Halle-Jena-Leipzig Workshop on
-## Bamberh Halle Jena Leipzig Empirical Microeconomics and Applied Econometrics Doctoral Workshops
+## Empirical Microeconomics and Applied Econometrics

 You can use the [editor on GitHub](https://github.com/Sachif13/Bamberg-Halle-Jena-Leipzig-Empirical-Micro-Workshop/edit/main/README.md) to maintain and preview the content for your website in Markdown files.